visgl/luma.gl/src/math/README.md

 # Overview

-A JavaScript math library primarily intended to support WebGL applications that want to work with math objects like arrays and matrices using an object oriented (as opposed to procedural or functional) style.
+A JavaScript math library primarily intended to support WebGL applications.

 ## Who is this for?

-- JavaScript WebGL programmers who:
-  - need a solid JavaScript library for basic computional geometry purposes.
-  - prefer an object orientated programming style but still want their
+JavaScript WebGL programmers who want a JavaScript math library for basic computional geometry purposes, and prefer an object orientated math programming style (ability to chain operations), and do not need to support old (pre-IE10) browsers.

+## Features

+- **Array-based**
+    - All math objects can be used directly with any Javascript function that expects array arguments.
+No need to call `toArray` or similar.

-  - want the ability to activate optional error checking to assist in debugging
+- **Error checking** to assist in debugging.
-  - do not need to support old (pre-IE10) browsers.
+    - Can be disabled when performance is critical.

+- **WebGL-friendly**
+    - Matrices: while all accessors, `toString()` etc are row-major. matrices are organized internally in the layout expected by WebGL (an array of contiguous floats in column-major order),
+    - `toArray` and `fromArray` functions take optional offsets allowing copying directly to and from vertex attribute array.
+    - GLSL math functions (radians, sin etc) made available in JavaScript and work both on scalars and vectors / math objects.

 # Design Notes

-- Objects are Arrays - All math objects are subclasses of the built-in JavaScript `Array` class, which means that class instances can be used wherever an array is expected.
+- Math objects are `Arrays` - All math objects are subclasses of the built-in JavaScript `Array` class, which means that class instances can be used wherever an array is expected.
 I.e. these classes are not wrappers of `Array`s, they **are** `Array`s, just with additional methods.

-- Checks - An optional consistency check after every operation can be activated at a small runtime cost.

 - Focuses on needs of WebGL based applications and basic computational geometry, which includes 4x4 matrices, 2, 3 and 4 dimensional vectors